emilstahl97/Building-Networked-Systems-Security-EP2520/Project/README.md

  For this, the Stockholm router runs an OpenVPN server and the London router and OpenVPN client.
 This server and client are included in the DD-WRT firmware.

- For the server, we connect to the router GUI and go to **service->VPN**.
+ For the server, we connect to the router GUI and go to **Services->VPN**.
 Then we enable the OpenVPN server.
 We configure the VPN server to start when the router is on.
+And the VPN is run on a tunnel mode to have two separate subnets.
+We also set all the ciphers' algorithm used for the router.
+We also add a firewall rule to enable the communication via the tunnel to the LAN network.

+ For the client side, we connect to the router GUI and go to **Services->VPN**.
+Then we enable the OpenVPN client, set the IP address to the public IP address of the Stockholm router and all the other parameter equal to what was set on the server side.
+In the additional configuration field we add the rule ***ADD THE CODE HERE*** to forward the traffic to 192.168.9.X to the correct destination via the tunnel.

+ Then we configure the certificates for the client and the server.
+For this we generate a key pair and then the CA from FreeIPA provide the certificates via a CSR.
+The private key and the certificate of the server (resp. the client) are added to the corresponding field in the server (resp. client) GUI.
+We also add the certificate of the CA on both the server and the client and finally add a Diffie Hellman Parameters in the dh.pem field.

+Step by step configuration of the routers for the VPN can be found [here](https://forum.dd-wrt.com/phpBB2/viewtopic.php?t=318795) (you need to be logged in to acces the pdf).

 Once we do that, the London router which normally has an IP of 192.168.10.1 ( since the London network is 192.168.10.0/24 ) , will have an IP of 192.168.9.something.
 Note that IP and add a new client in the freeradius clients.conf file as before with a shared secret of somesecret4.
 Also, in the router, go to wireless security as before and add the radius ip ( 192.168.9.10 ) and somesecret4 in the secret box.
 Now, if you set it up appropriately, users in London can connect to the London wifi with freeradius authentication from Stockholm!